run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

 helm upgrade runai-cluster runai/runai-cluster -n runai -f values.yaml
 ```

+# Upgrade from version 2.2 or older to version 2.3 or higher

+Delete the cluster as describe [here](cluster-delete.md) and perform cluster installation again.
 ## Verify successful installation

 To verify that the upgrade has succeeded run: